Resurgent Australia stand between unblemished India and World Cup glory

 India’s coach Rahul Dravid was part of the squad that was blown away by Australia in the 2003 final.

-Australia also beat India in the final of the World Test Championship final earlier this year and skipper Cummins cannot wait to try and lead them to a second global title despite little support from the stands.
+The Australians also beat India in the final of the World Test Championship final earlier in 2023 and skipper Cummins cannot wait to try and lead them to a second global title despite little support from the stands.

-"It's going to be packed, pretty one-sided I reckon, so you just have to embrace it," Cummins said.
+“It’s going to be packed, pretty one-sided I reckon, so you just have to embrace it,” he said as he looked ahead to the two teams’ eighth meeting in ODIs in 2023.